mgekic00/fake-tvvitter/README.md

 Usage:
 Register a new user and login.
-Search for "user" using the search bar and follow user1 and user2 to see some posts :)
+Search for "user" using the search bar and follow user1 and user2, then go to homepage to see some posts :)